-This Lemon Shrimp Soup is what happens when coastal Mediterranean vibes meet Southern seafood comfort—bright, briny, and bursting with herb-laced depth.
-It’s a delicate balance of citrusy tang, tender shrimp, and a broth that feels both refreshing and soul-warming.
+This Lemon Shrimp Soup is what happens when coastal Mediterranean vibes meet Southern seafood comfort, bright, briny, and bursting with herb-laced depth.

-The broth builds flavor fast, thanks to aromatic garlic, fresh lemon zest, and a touch of white wine—no heavy cream, just finesse.
 It tastes just as good paired with Italian Shrimp Pasta or even chilled alongside Hellmann’s Potato Salad on a breezy afternoon spread.

 Inspired by a trip to Greece, where shrimp soups were light but layered, I adapted the method using local Gulf shrimp and a squeeze of Alabama sunshine.
-It’s a little bit Euro-coast, a little bit front-porch comfort, and completely addictive

 - The flavor?
-Think ocean breeze meets citrus grove—clean, bold, and absolutely unforgettable.
+Think ocean breeze meets citrus grove, clean, bold, and absolutely unforgettable.

 - I first made this on a whim using leftover shrimp, and now it’s my secret weapon for easy dinners that still feel elegant.